Overview of the Examples

 Assessment of the Unusual Attitude

-- Misidentification or slow recognition of an unusual attitude can prolong recovery, risking further disorientation, altitude loss, and structural damage; seek training on unusual attitude recognition and recovery techniques in realistic scenarios.
+- Misidentification or delayed recognition of an unusual attitude can prolong recovery, increasing the risk of further disorientation, altitude loss, and structural damage; seek training in unusual attitude recognition and recovery techniques in realistic scenarios.

 Control Input Errors, Inducing Undesired Aircraft Attitudes